seeingsequence

 Is:

-• Is a sequence of statements I learn and repeat to myself whenever I’m anxious (anxiety is: more fear than I should feel for this situation, or fear that continues when the event that triggered the fear has passed).
+• Is a sequence of statements I learn and repeat to myself whenever I’m anxious (anxiety is: more fear than I should feel for this situation, or it’s variant, fear that continues when the event that triggered the fear has passed).

 • Is a way to turn my anxiety off in any moment, so I can be my true self in that moment.